LowLevelDaniel/COIL/coil/dir.md

 It's important to understand that CEL is not COIL itself, but rather a representation used for documentation and explanation.
 COIL is always a binary format, and directives in COIL are encoded as binary structures as described above.

+## Version 1.0.0 Directives Scope

+The 1.0.0 release of COIL includes:
+- Complete binary format for all core directives
+- Full specification of directive qualifiers and parameters
+- Integration with the COIL Object Format
+- Documentation of CEL representation for human readability

 ## Future Extensions

 Future versions of COIL will extend the directive binary format to include:

-1. More sophisticated conditional assembly directives
+1. More sophisticated conditional assembly directives (Version 2.0.0)
-2. Enhanced debugging directives
+2. Enhanced debugging directives (Version 2.0.0)
-3. Module and namespace management
+3. Module and namespace management (Version 2.0.0)
-4. Interface declarations
+4. Interface declarations (Version 2.0.0)
-5. More powerful optimization controls
+5. More powerful optimization controls (Version 2.0.0)

 These extensions will be defined in later specification versions and will maintain backward compatibility where possible.